telerik/blazor-docs/components/grid/columns/menu.md

 To disable the Column Menu for a specific column in the Grid, set the `ShowColumnMenu` parameter of the column to `false`.

-You can see the what the column menu can do and how to control its settings in the [Features](#features) section.
+You can see what the column menu can do and how to control its settings in the [Features](#features) section.
 By default, all of them are enabled.

 >caption Enable the column menu for all Grid columns.